lumiata/tech_blog/Airflow_DIP/README.md

 on the left of the DAG's name.
 Then click on the on the leftmost button (`Play`) in the `Links` column.

+Output file locations for each example could be found in their run configurations.
-You can see the output from each run in the `logs` directory that is generated.
+Also from each DAG Graph View in the Airflow UI it is possible to click on a single task and access its logs, available also in the `logs` directory that is generated.
 This includes model performance metrics where appropriate, for example in the `eval` output when running `embedding_dag` example.